datkat21/ChatGPT-Chatify/README.md

   // Write any generic description message.
   description:
-    "This is a default assistant, ready to help at any time!", });
+    "This is a default assistant, ready to help at any time!",
+  // A set of greeting messages that show up when the user switches prompt.
+  greetingMessages: ["Hi", "Hello", "Welcome back"] });
 ```
 and for community prompts: